-You will be asked about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and health history.
 A physical exam will be done.
-Your child may be referred to a mental health professional for evaluation.
-Diagnosis is based on behaviors that violate social norms or the basic rights of others.
+Your child may need psychiatric testing.
+CD is based on how your child acts with others and within social norms.

 Mental Health America